WebOrigami/docs/src/content/framework/intro4.md

 You should now be able to see avatars for the people on their HTML pages.

-In the browser, you can navigate to the `src/avatars` folder to see a virtual folder of the generated SVGs.
+In the served site, you can navigate to the `src/avatars` folder to see a virtual folder of the generated SVGs.
 This virtual folder looks indistinguishable from a real folder of real SVGs.
 As noted earlier, an important property of building content with Origami is that intermediate results are explorable in the browser or the command line.

 A common feature of working with Origami is that you can smoothly move between using real and virtual files.
 You could use these generated avatar SVGs to get started.
 Later, you could delete the `avatars` formula and create a real `avatars` folder containing manually curated or created SVGs or JPEG headshot photos.